 When it comes to what to wear in Taipei, you can wear usual City exploring clothes on day 1, including comfy shoes, but on day 2 I would recommend activewear as the Elephant Mountain walk and Maokong walks get sweaty!

-For additional Taipei Travel Tips, have a look at my Taipei Blog Post here.
+For additional Taipei Travel Tips, have a look at my Taiwan trip blog and Taipei Travel Blog here.

 I caught the 10:00am-12:30 train from Taipei to Hualien.
 I purchased my train ticket at Taipei Main Train Station during my first full day in Taipei to ensure I got a ticket as they cannot be booked online.
 I recommend you book a train ticket in advance too especially if travelling on a weekend around Taiwan.